Francoist Spain: Roman Catholicism

 The Catholic Church's ties with the Franco dictatorship gave it control over the country's schools and crucifixes were once again placed in schoolrooms.
 After the war, Franco chose José Ibáñez Martín, a member of the National Catholic Association of Propagandists, to lead the Ministry of Education.
-He held the post for 12 years, during which he finished the task of purging the ministry begun by the Commission of Culture and Teaching headed by José María Pemán.
-Pemán led the work of Catholicizing state-sponsored schools and allocating generous funding to the Church's schools.
+He held the post for 12 years, during which he finished the purging of the ministry begun by the Commission of Culture and Teaching headed by José María Pemán.
+Pemán led the Catholicizing state-sponsored schools and allocating generous funding to the Church's schools.
 Romualdo de Toledo, head of the National Service of Primary Education, was a traditionalist who described the model school as "the monastery founded by Saint Benedict".
 The clergy in charge of the education system sanctioned and sacked thousands of teachers of the progressive left and divided Spain's schools up among the families of falangists, loyalist soldiers and Catholic families.
 In some provinces, like Lugo, practically all the teachers were dismissed.
 This process also affected tertiary education, as Ibáñez Martín, Catholic propagandists and the Opus Dei ensured professorships were offered only to the most faithful.

 The orphaned children of "Reds" were taught in orphanages run by priests and nuns that "their parents had committed great sins that they could help expiate, for which many were incited to serve the Church".

 Francoism professed a strong devotion to militarism, hypermasculinity and the traditional role of women in society.
 A woman was to be loving to her parents and brothers, faithful to her husband and to reside with her family.
 Official propaganda confined women's roles to family care and motherhood.
-Most progressive laws passed by the Second Republic were declared void.
-Women could not become judges, or testify in the trial.
+Most progressive laws passed by the Second Republic were voided.
+Women could not become judges or testify in court.
 They could not become university professors.
 In the 1960s and 1970s, there was increasing liberalization, yet such measures would continue until Franco's death.

 In 1947, Franco proclaimed Spain a monarchy through the Ley de Sucesión en la Jefatura del Estado act, but did not designate a monarch.
 He had no particular desire for a king because of his strained relations with the legitimist heir to the Crown, Juan of Bourbon.
 Therefore, he left the throne vacant with himself as regent and set the basis for his succession.
 This gesture was largely done to appease monarchist factions within the Movement.
 At the same time, Franco wore the uniform of a captain-general (a rank traditionally reserved for the King), resided in the Royal Palace of El Pardo, appropriated the kingly privilege of walking beneath a canopy and his portrait appeared on most Spanish coins.
 Indeed, although his formal titles were Jefe del Estado (Head of State) and Generalísimo de los Ejércitos Españoles (Generalissimo of the Spanish Armies), he was referred to as Caudillo of Spain, by the Grace of God.
 Por la Gracia de Dios is a technical, legal formulation which states sovereign dignity in absolute monarchies and had been used only by monarchs before.